Romain-Amigon/NeuroEvolution/README.md

-# NeuroEvoluion
+# NeuroEvolution
-NeurooEvoluion: Evolutionary Neural Architecture Search & Weight Optimization NeurooEvoluion is a high-level Python library designed to explore the intersection of Deep Learning and Metaheuristic Optimization.
+NeuroEvolution: Evolutionary Neural Architecture Search & Weight Optimization NeuroEvolution is a high-level Python library designed to explore the intersection of Deep Learning and Metaheuristic Optimization.
 It allows users to optimize neural network weights using Swarm Intelligence (SI) and Evolutionary Algorithms (EA) instead of traditional Gradient Descent, and performs Neural Architecture Search (NAS) to discover efficient model structures dynamically.

 Built on top of PyTorch and Mealpy.